<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5472956&amp;fmt=gif">

 quote-orange-blue

-Ad Astra gave me the ability to do an immediate view of potential issues in a program and a way to ID the outliers as a way to determine why there were issues.”
+Ad Astra gave me the ability to do an immediate view of potential issues in a program and a way to ID the outliers to determine why there were issues.”

 The Solution: